Debt Maturity and Government Spending Multipliers

 with Jochen Mankart, Rigas Oikonomou, and Romanos Priftis

-This paper shows that debt-financed fiscal multipliers vary depending on the maturity of debt issued to finance spending.
-Utilizing state-dependent SVAR models and local projections for post-war US data, we show that a fiscal expansion financed with short-term debt increases output more than one financed with long-term debt.
-The reason for this result is that only the former leads to a significant increase in private consumption.
-To rationalize this finding, we construct an incomplete markets model in which households invest in long- and short-term assets.
-Short assets provide liquidity services; households can use them to cover sudden spending needs.
-An increase in the supply of these assets, through a short-term debt financed government expenditure shock, makes it easier for constrained households to meet their spending needs and crowds in private consumption.
+Government spending effectiveness depends critically on how it is financed.
+Using state-dependent SVAR models and local projections on post-war US data, we show that fiscal expansions financed with short-term debt generate significantly larger output multipliers than those financed with long-term debt.
+This difference mainly stems from private consumption responses: short-term financing crowds in consumption while long-term financing does not.
+To rationalize this finding, we construct an incomplete markets model in which households invest in short-term and long-term assets.
+Short assets provide liquidity/safety services; households can (more readily) use them to cover sudden idiosyncratic spending needs.
+An increase in the supply of these assets, through a short-term debt-financed government expenditure shock, boosts private consumption.
 We first show this mechanism analytically in a simplified model, and then quantify it in a carefully calibrated New Keynesian model.
-We find that differences in fiscal multipliers across short-term and long-term financed shocks can be large.
-We explore how these differences are influenced by the monetary and fiscal policy rules..
+We find that fiscal multipliers differ substantially across financing modes, with short-term-financed shocks typically exceeding unity while long-term-financed shocks typically fall below unity.
+We show these differences persist across monetary and fiscal policy regimes, with important implications for optimal debt management and stimulus design.